Xenonesis/ModelArena/README.md

 > **🎨 Built for developers, by developers** - The most advanced AI model comparison platform

 ModelArena is a cutting-edge, open-source AI playground that allows you to experiment with and compare multiple AI models side-by-side.
-Unlike traditional chat interfaces, ModelArena enables you to run up to 5 different AI models simultaneously, compare their outputs, and find the best response for your specific needs.
+Unlike traditional chat interfaces, ModelArena enables you to run multiple AI models simultaneously, compare their outputs, and find the best response for your specific needs.

 ### 🏆 **Why Choose ModelArena?**